Metals and Energy Finance MSc

 - Unique in teaching quantitative financial analysis, strategic management and technical geological concepts in the context of metals and energy projects

-The Open Day for the MSc took place on 24 January 2018, view the Metals & Energy Finance Open Day Presentation 2018
+The 2019 Open Day will be held on 23 January 2019.
+The Open Day for the MSc took place in January 2018, view the Metals & Energy Finance Open Day Presentation 2018 .

 The MSc Metals & Energy Finance programme is accredited by the UK Engineering Council so that graduates with appropriate first degrees and relevant professional experience qualify for the CEng (Chartered Engineer) designation.
 The UK CEng in turn has reciprocal standing in Europe and as such engineers are entitled to use the EUR ING designation.